 The O’Sullivan Law Firm supports Colorado’s SB20-65, introduced on January 8, 2020, to limit the use of mobile electronic devices while driving.
-After many years witnessing first hand the devastation that distracted driving can cause, we’ve committed to work with Colorado Senator Lois Court, the original sponsor of the bill, along with Representative Dylan Roberts to pass stricter laws to prevent people from using their phones while driving.
+After many years of witnessing firsthand the devastation that distracted driving can cause, we’re committed to working with Colorado Senator Lois Court, the original sponsor of the bill, along with Representative Dylan Roberts to pass stricter laws to prevent people from using their phones while driving.

 Does this bill ban all mobile device use while I’m driving?